revk/ASCII/README.md

 ### Arrows

-These were totally missing in old ASCII, and added in some many no standard ways on so many systems - let's standardise and use for input arrow key codes and output controls.
+These were totally missing in old ASCII, and added in some many non standard ways on so many systems - let's standardise and use for input arrow key codes and output controls.

 ### Control sequence